microsoft/mu_feature_mm_supv/MmSupervisorPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

     <LibraryClasses>
       NULL|StandaloneMmPkg/Library/VariableMmDependency/VariableMmDependency.inf
       # Note: This library can be linked against any DXE_DRIVER or DXE_RUNTIME_DRIVER in the platform.
 It is an
       #       optional library that publishes a UEFI variable with MM Supervisor information.
+It requires that
+      #       an instance of gEdkiiVariablePolicyProtocolGuid (and gMmSupervisorCommunicationProtocolGuid) be
+      #       produced in order to publish the variable.
       NULL|MmSupervisorPkg/Library/DxeMmSupervisorVersionPublicationLib/DxeMmSupervisorVersionPublicationLib.inf
   }
 !endif